Cookies on this website

 Interpretability in deep neural networks for gene transcription prediction in Alzheimer's disease

 I am a member of the AI team in the Computational & Molecular Neuroscience laboratory.
-My main interests are the usage and interpretability of AI to better understand the neurobiology and genetics of psychiatric diseases.
+My main interest is using interpretability methods for AI to better understand the neurobiology and genetics of psychiatric diseases.